rfennell/AzurePipelines/Extensions/Versioning/readme.md

 V1.2.x - Skipped
 V1.3.x - Added tool path choice for DACPACs
 V1.4.x - Added options for VSIX
+V1.5.x - Changed APPX regex filter
+V1.6.x - Make the regex filter a property for all tasks
+         Added a Nuspec tasks

 A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of